25+ Easter Egg Fillers (That Aren’t Total Crap)

 Free Printable Easter Egg Prize Tickets

 The usual tradition is to put candy or junky little toys inside, but I figured there had to be a different solution.
-I have a blog post with over 25 non-candy fillers that aren't total crap, but first I wanted to share these cute coupons!
+I wanted to share these cute coupons!
 You can print these out on white cardstock and cut them out easily using scissors.
 I cut around each ticket individually, but to make it MUCH easier, I recommend getting a paper cutter and cutting around each one and leaving a white border.

 Using these coupons is simple- fill your eggs with a coupon or two, and then have your kids trade them in for prizes!
 You can use them 1:1 (aka 1 ticket = 1 prize) or set up an arcade system where you can pool tickets for larger prizes.
 As for the printouts, I've got several options- tickets that say what they're for, tickets that only have a picture on them, and blank tickets that you can label yourself.
 Use them all however you'd like!